 4. Cancer protection

 A study conducted in the ’90s looked at the impact of green tea on men with prostate cancer.
 Close to 50,000 men between 40 and 69 years of age participated in the study.
-They completed a questionnaire that covered their green tea consumption habit.
+They completed a questionnaire that covered their consumption habit.
 The study followed them for several years until the end of 2004.

 “During this time, 404 men were newly diagnosed with prostate cancer, of whom 114 had advanced cases, 271 were localized, and 19 were of an undetermined stage.
 Green tea was not associated with localized prostate cancer.
 However, consumption was associated with a dose-dependent decrease in the risk of advanced prostate cancer,” states the study.

 An analysis of multiple studies showed that women who drink green tea had up to 30 percent less chance of developing breast cancer.
-Similarly, an analysis of 29 studies found that individuals who consume green tea were up to 42 percent less likely to suffer from colorectal cancer.
+Similarly, an analysis of 29 studies found that individuals who consume this tea were up to 42 percent less likely to suffer from colorectal cancer.